 Bamboo flooring and what the science actually says

-So let’s take a look at what the science actually says about bamboo flooring and its effect (or lack thereof) on human health so that you can make an informed decision on what is best for you and your home.
-Because anyone who’s really done their research knows that high-quality bamboo floor brands have levels of formaldehyde in their floors that are so low that they’re virtually undetectable, at less than .02 parts per million.
+So let’s take a look at what the science actually says about bamboo flooring and its effect (or lack thereof) on human health, so you can make an informed decision on what is best for you and your home.
+Because anyone who’s really done their research knows that high-quality bamboo floor brands have formaldehyde levels in their floors that are so low, they’re virtually undetectable, less than .02 parts per million.

 What are VOCs and Formaldehyde?